UCSPT82725/UCSPT_GPA_Datasets/README.md

 - Contact: thomasbessent@gmail.com for data requests or inquiries.

 ## License
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, pending *Nature* open access approval.
+This work is licensed under Nature’s open-access terms (pending CC BY 4.0 waiver approval), with IP protection pursued separately.